ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 *Command/Query Responsibility Seggregation*, or CQRS for short, is a really common pattern.
 Even  people who don't know it often find out they have implemented it through necessity without knowing.

-*Event Sourcing* (ES for short) is a MUCH less common pattern that lot of people don't understand or really need.
+*Event Sourcing* (ES for short) is a MUCH less common pattern that lot of people don't understand well (or really need).

 They are often confused for each other, or confused for being one pattern CQRS/ES.